AqwamCreates/DataPredict/docs/TermsAndConditionsOnEventOf OriginalCreatorsDeath.md

 * For the Original Creator to satisfy having an "Original Identity", it must satisfy these conditions:

-  * The revived Original Creator must have at least 10% of Original Creator's memories of any form, including:
+  * The revived Original Creator must have at least 10% of the Original Creator's memories of any form, including:

     * Personal Information.